cerb/cerb.github.io/_docs/admin/upgrading.md

 ---
 title: Upgrading
+excerpt: This page provides a comprehensive guide on upgrading Cerb, focusing on using Git for updates on Unix-based servers.
+summary: This page provides a comprehensive guide on upgrading Cerb, focusing on using Git for updates on Unix-based servers.
+It covers preparation steps, including making backups and verifying Git installation, and details the process of updating Cerb files using Git commands.
+The guide also addresses handling conflicts during updates and outlines the necessary steps to finalize the upgrade, such as setting file permissions and updating the database schema.
+Additionally, it provides instructions for updating Community Portals if needed.
+The page emphasizes the advantages of using Git for version control and suggests using Cerb Cloud for those unable to manage upgrades themselves.
 permalink: /docs/upgrading/
-excerpt: You can use Git to quickly update your local Cerb files to the latest version.
 jumbotron:
   title: Upgrading
-  #tagline: ...
   breadcrumbs:
-  -
-    label: Docs &raquo;
+  - label: Docs &raquo;
     url: /docs/home/
-  -
-    label: Admin Guide &raquo;
+  - label: Admin Guide &raquo;
-  -
-    label: Installation &raquo;
+  - label: Installation &raquo;
     url: /docs/installation/self-hosted/
 keywords: upgrade
 ---